Tina Turner: Early relationships

-While still in Brownsville, Turner (then called Ann Bullock) fell in love for the first time with Harry Taylor.
+While still in Brownsville, Turner fell in love for the first time with Harry Taylor.
 They met at a high school basketball game.
 Taylor initially attended a different school, but he relocated to be near her.
 In 1986, she told Rolling Stone: "Harry was real popular and had tons of girlfriends, but eventually I got him, and we went steady for a year."
 Their relationship ended after she discovered that Taylor had married another girl who was expecting his child.